Comparison of baseball and cricket: Strategy based on the playing surface

-Many stadiums have idiosyncratic features – for example, the short right field and high left field wall (called the Green Monster) at Fenway Park, the former hill and flagpole in the outfield (Tal's Hill) at Minute Maid Park, or numerous "porches" (parts of the grandstands hanging over the outfield, such as the "Short Porch in Right" at Yankee Stadium) which allow short home runs.
+Many stadiums have idiosyncratic features – for example, the short right field and high left field wall (called the Green Monster) at Fenway Park, the former hill and flagpole in the outfield (Tal's Hill) at Daikin Park, or multiple "porches" (parts of the grandstands hanging over the outfield, such as the "Short Porch in Right" at Yankee Stadium) which allow short home runs.
 There is an equivalent for this in cricket, where the placement of the pitch may render one perpendicular boundary significantly shorter than the other.
 For example, in a particular game, the leg-side boundary may be 15 feet closer to the batsman than the off-side boundary.
 Such a boundary can then be targeted by batmen in search of quick runs.

 The baseball behaves differently in those stadiums with artificial turf as well.